slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Disobedience is the true foundation of liberty.
 The obedient must be slaves."
 -- Henry David Thoreau [1817]*

+> *"No one can make you feel inferior without your permission."
+-- Eleanor Roosevelt [1884]*

 > *"A slave is one who waits for someone to come and free him."
 -- Ezra Pound [1885]*